-EVERYONE ON THE TRIPOD - It’s a game, it’s a race, it’s a challenge!
+EVERYONE ON THE TRIPOD – It’s a game, it’s a race, it’s a challenge!
 As with all pioneering projects, after it’s done, you get to use it and enjoy it.
-This is not just a tripod, it’s a fun, physical activity that will bond together the patrol!
+This is not just a tripod, it’s a fun, physical activity that will bond the patrol together!

-NEWMARKET BALLISTA - The activity surrounding the construction of this launcher incorporates sound square lashing technique, teamwork (of course), a geometric study of angles and trajectory, some concentration, and lots of laughter.
+SCOUT STAVE LAUNCHER – The activity surrounding the construction of this launcher incorporates sound Square Lashing technique, teamwork (of course), a geometric study of angles and trajectory, some concentration, and lots of laughter.

 ATOMIC PILE – The Atomic Pile provides an excellent opportunity for team building while also effectively honing individual leadership skills.
 There are many variations, but all require a new way to work together.